azer/new-object/README.md

 ## new-object

-Objects with PubSub Interface.
+Objects that you can subscribe to changes.
 See also: [new-list](https://github.com/azer/new-list)

 ## Install